Article Badge Image

 Pros and Cons of Local Banks

-Local banks offer a number of advantages when compared to their larger, national competitors.
+Local banks offer several advantages when compared to their larger, national competitors.

 One perk stands out above the rest: personalized service.

-You’ll also probably have a better chance of talking to someone in person if you have trouble with your account or need some form of help.
+You’ll also probably have a better chance of talking to someone in person if you have trouble with your account or need help.

-Bigger banks aren’t able to provide the same level of familiarity and service.
+Bigger banks cannot provide the same level of familiarity and service.

 Of course, nothing is perfect.

-Due to their small size, local banks can’t provide the high level of convenience in the way that larger banks are able to -- through more branches and in-network ATMs.
+Due to their small size, local banks can’t provide the high level of convenience in the way that larger banks can -- through more branches and in-network ATMs.

 Advantages and Disadvantages of Savings Accounts from Local Banks